 - Intensify education on the dangers of kneeling on hard surfaces and using a knee kicker.

 - Use power stretchers instead of knee kickers to stretch wall-to-wall carpeting.

 - Ensure employees are trained on how to use the power stretcher.

 - Conduct further research to develop improved methods of carpet installation.

-The Ramos Law Firm has been advocating for injured workers for 10 years, practicing 100% Georgia Workers’ Compensation law.
+Ramos & Law has been advocating for injured workers for 10 years, practicing 100% Georgia Workers’ Compensation law.
 For more information on your rights after workplace injury including free workers’ compensation consultation, call us 24-hours a day.